Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Proposed weight calculation methods

 \subsection{PCA weights}

-Principal component analysis (PCA) is a multivariate analysis technique commonly used for dimension reduction in high-dimensional data (Jolliffe $\&$ Cadima, \citeyear{Jollife}).
-This technique creates uncorrelated components, that are linear combinations of the covariates $X^k$ for $k=1,\ldots,p$.
-The components are ordered by the amount of variance they explain; that is the first component is the one that captures the highest percentage of information from the data.
+Principal Component Analysis (PCA) offers an alternative approach to handling high dimensionality by reducing the data to a lower-dimensional representation that preserves the majority of the original variation.
+Unlike ridge regression, which shrinks coefficients but retains all variables, PCA creates a new coordinate system of uncorrelated components through linear combinations of the original predictors (Jolliffe \& Cadima, \cite{Jollife}).

+This dimension reduction approach is particularly valuable in high-dimensional survival analysis because it allows us to circumvent the ill-posed problem by fitting a Cox model on a manageable number of components rather than the original high-dimensional feature space.
+The components capture the most important patterns in the data while discarding redundant or noisy dimensions.

-The following weight calculation method using PCA was proposed by Mendez-Civieta \textit{et al}. (\citeyear{Mendez}).
-Given a covariate matrix $X$ of dimension $n \times p$, PCA can be used for decomposing this matrix into $X=SP^T$ with $S$ being the ($n \times p$) matrix of scores and $P$ being the ($p \times p$) matrix of loadings.
-Then, the $r<$ rank$(X)$ components that explain up to a $95\%$ of variability are selected.
-A Cox regression is fitted with the matrix of the scores for the $r$ selected components $S_r$ used as the covariate matrix, which gives the estimated coefficients $\hat\beta_r$.
-Finally, $\hat\beta^{(PCA)}=P_r\hat\beta_r$ where $P_r$ is the matrix of loadings for the $r$ selected components and the weights of each variable are :
+Following Mendez-Civieta \textit{et al.} \cite{Mendez}, the PCA weight calculation procedure decomposes the covariate matrix $X$ of dimension $n \times p$ into $X=SP^T$, with $S$ being the ($n \times p$) matrix of scores and $P$ being the ($p \times p$) matrix of loadings.
+The procedure then (1) Selects the $r<\text{rank}(X)$ components that explain approximately $95\%$ of the total variability.
+(2) Fits a Cox regression model using the reduced score matrix $S_r$ as covariate matrix, which yields the estimated coefficients $\hat{\bm{\beta}}_r$.
+(3) Maps these coefficients back to the original variable space through $\hat{\bm{\beta}}^{(PCA)}=P_r\hat{\bm{\beta}}_r$ where $P_r$ is the matrix of loadings for the $r$ selected components.
+The weights for each variable are then calculated as: